ToxicFrog/doom-mods/gun-bonsai/MODDING.md

 `levels` defaults to 1 if unspecified.
 The `upgrade name` must be the class name, e.g. `TFLV_Upgrade_HomingShots`; as a convenience, it understands `::` as a shorthand for the leading `TFLV_Upgrade_`, e.g. `netevent bonsai-debug,w-up,::HomingShots 5`.

 The class names do not always exactly correspond to the human-readable names.
-Consult `LANGUAGE.en` to find out the class names.
+Consult `LANGUAGE.en-upgrades` to find out the class names.

 ### Resetting your upgrades